aaronchen7780/AE-Project-FetchRewards/README.md

 # Fetch Rewards Coding Exercise - Analytics Engineer

-This repository includes all the files you need to run and inspect my work.
+This repository includes all my coding assessment work as I interviewed for the Analytics Engineer position at Fetch Rewards.
+I passed the interview.

 ## Repository Breakdown